ENG517/Procedure/greensteinm/greenstein-ebay-negotiate-offer.md

 **3. Use counteroffers strategically.**
    - Counter with a price closer to your goal while being flexible.
 For example, if the listing price is $100 and the potential buyer offers $60, counter with $85.
    - Keep in mind buyers can walk away, so don’t counter too aggressively.
+   - If you’re confident your item will sell, wait for stronger offers.

 **4. Respond promptly.**
    - eBay requires a response within 48 hours.
 Quick replies encourage buyers to stay engaged.